Committee on Disaster and Emergency Issues

 - Identify and prioritize, for AVMA action, legislation, regulation, and public policy relating to disaster issues that impact the veterinary profession.

 - Identify specific areas in which the AVMA needs to call upon its resources, influence, and alliances to cause needed action.
-Such action might include, but not be limited to, legislative, research, public relations, and continuing education efforts.
+Such action might include, but not be limited to, legislative, research, public relations, outreach, and continuing education efforts.

 - Provide information to the membership to enable them to make informed decisions about disaster issues in their communities.

 - In conjunction with allied groups, agencies, and other entities, address established and emerging disaster issues relevant to the veterinary profession.